davidrhoden/davidrhoden-basic-netlify/timeline/bipolaroid-sidneys-sep-26-2021.md

 ---
 title: I saw Bipolaroid at Sidney's on a Sunday.
 date: 2021-09-26T22:00:00.000Z
-summary: Also FR and a band from Brooklyn called TDA.
 excerpt: Also FR and a band from Brooklyn called TDA.
 category: timeline
 image: /static/img/timeline/bipolaroid-sidneys-sep-26-2021.jpg